- Estimate percentiles for these additional percents

-- Estimate survival probabilities: Estimate the proportion of units that survive beyond a given time.
-Use these values to determine whether your product meets reliability requirements or to compare the reliability of two or more designs of a product.
+- Estimate survival probabilities: Estimate the proportion of units that survive beyond the stress value that you entered.
 For more information, go to What is the survival probability?

-- Estimate cumulative failure probabilities: Estimate the likelihood that units fail before a given time.
+- Estimate cumulative failure probabilities: Estimate the likelihood that units fail before the stress value that you entered.
 The cumulative failure probability is 1 minus the survival probability.

 - Confidence level